The Financial Services Industry and Social Selling in 2014

 In July 2013, around the same time as the SEC’s decision, Goldman Sachs produced an Equity Research Report, ‘Exploring the Sales Navigator opportunity with early adopters’.

 Goldman Sachs said the following: “Sales Navigator is a premium social selling tool that LinkedIn provides to sales professionals allowing them to quickly find, qualify, and create new leads, while allowing sales management to accelerate the social selling capabilities within a sales organization.
-It enables salespeople and business development professionals to tap their relationships across first, second, and third degrees and “turn cold calls into warm prospects,” as well as collaborate with other professionals within their organization to effectively and efficiently deepen their relationships with existing clients.
+It enables salespeople and business development professionals to tap their relationships across first and second degrees and “turn cold calls into warm prospects,” as well as collaborate with other professionals within their organization to effectively and efficiently deepen their relationships with existing clients.
 Subscribers have the ability to navigate their network to reach key decision-makers within target organizations more directly by leveraging the power of LinkedIn’s database of over 259 million professional profiles and their connections both within their individual and corporate networks”.

 “Sales Navigator is a premium social selling tool that LinkedIn provides to sales professionals allowing them to quickly find, qualify, and create new leads, while allowing sales management to accelerate the social selling capabilities within a sales organization.” – Goldman Sachs